Ederbd/Ederbd/README.md

 ## Hello :wave:

-My name is Eder Ballastra, I am from Mexico.
+My name is Eder Ballastra, I'm from Mexico.
 I studied computer science :computer::pencil:, and I have more than 5 years of experience in the computer area:books:.
-I have been working as:
+I had been working as:

 :white_check_mark:Server administrator(SysAdmin).
 :white_check_mark:Web Development.